 During this time, Marilee Weber was working as the production manager for Lopez Island Creamery, making handmade, small batch ice cream.
 Previously she was the owner of a small candy store on San Juan Island, where she made a lot of her own products.
 Although she enjoyed making ice cream, she longed for her own business again and so began looking around for another opportunity.
 That's when she saw Trilby's listed for sale.
 When Laura and Marilee met for the first time, they both knew it was meant to be.
 When you expand the picture to include Marilee's husband Christo, it looks even better.
 Christo brings more than 3 decades of cooking experience, a passion for smoking meats and a lifelong addiction to BBQ sauce.
 Could it be more perfect?

 Today the Webers carry on the tradition of hand-crafted, small batch production and remain committed to the same quality standards that bring you the products you know and love.
 They continue to share the kitchen with Barb in Ferndale.
 Stop by to say hi or look for the Webers at over 30 craft shows throughout the year from Bellingham to Tacoma.
 Visit our events page for a calender of the events where you can find Trilby's throughout the year.

-Since taking over, the Weber's have expanded the Trilby's line of products by introducing the Chipotle Marionberry BBQ Sauce and continue to add to their line of seasonings and dip mixes.
-During the summer you may find Christo serving BBQ sandwiches at local farmer's markets with Trilby's Treats, featuring nuts and snack mixes seasoned with our spice blends, as well as many Marilee's best candies like toffee, nut brittles and assorted barks.
+Since taking over, the Weber's have expanded the Trilby's line of products by introducing the Chipotle Marionberry BBQ Sauce, adding a full line of seasonings & dip mixes.
+New for 2017, you can find Christo at local farmer's markets with Trilby's Treats, featuring nuts and snack mixes seasoned with our spice blends, as well as many Marilee's best candies like toffee, nut brittles and assorted barks.